rodmarkun/SmolML/README.md

 - [SmolML - Preprocessing: Make your data meaningful](https://github.com/rodmarkun/SmolML/tree/main/smolml/preprocessing)
 - [SmolML - The utility room!](https://github.com/rodmarkun/SmolML/tree/main/smolml/utils)

-## The Philosophy 🎓
+### Approach

 We believe the best way to truly understand complex topics like machine learning is often to **build them yourself**.
 Production libraries are fantastic tools, but their internal complexity and optimizations can sometimes obscure the fundamental principles.

 SmolML strips away these layers to focus on the core ideas:
-* **Learning from First Principles:** Every major component is built from scratch, letting you trace the logic from basic operations to complex algorithms.
+* Every major component is **built from scratch**, letting you trace the logic from basic operations to complex algorithms.
-* **Demystifying the Magic:** See how concepts like automatic differentiation (autograd), optimization algorithms, and model architectures are implemented in code.
+* See how concepts like automatic differentiation (autograd), optimization algorithms, and model architectures are **implemented in code**, so that you can implement them yourself.
-* **Minimal Dependencies:** Relying only on Python's standard library makes the codebase accessible and easy to explore without external setup hurdles.
+* Relying only on Python's standard library makes the codebase **accessible and easy to explore** without external setup hurdles.
-* **Focus on Clarity:** Code is written with understanding, not peak performance, as the primary goal.
+* Code is written with **understanding**, not peak performance, as the primary goal.

-In order to learn as much as possible, we recommend reading through the guides, checking the code, and then trying to implement your own versions of these components.
+> In order to learn as much as possible, we recommend reading through the guides, checking the code, and then trying to implement your own versions of these components.

-## What's Inside?
-Features 🛠️
+## Features

-SmolML provides explains the essential building blocks for any ML library:
+SmolML provides an implementation of the essential building blocks for any Machine Learning library:

 * **The Foundation: Custom Arrays & Autograd Engine:**
-    * **Automatic Differentiation (`Value`):** A simple autograd engine that tracks operations and computes gradients automatically – the heart of training neural networks!
+    * **Automatic Differentiation (`Value`):** A simple autograd engine that tracks operations and computes gradients automatically.
+(See `smolml/core/value.py`)
-    * **N-dimensional Arrays (`MLArray`):** A custom array implementation inspired by NumPy, supporting common mathematical operations needed for ML.
-Extremely inefficient due to being written in Python, but ideal for understanding N-Dimensional Arrays.
+    * **N-dimensional Arrays (`MLArray`):** A custom array implementation inspired by [NumPy](https://numpy.org/) (though simplified), supporting common mathematical operations needed for ML.
+Extremely inefficient due to being written in Python, but ideal for understanding N-Dimensional Arrays, one of the most underrated skills of a ML engineer.
+(See `smolml/core/ml_array.py`)

 * **Essential Preprocessing:**
     * **Scalers (`StandardScaler`, `MinMaxScaler`):** Fundamental tools to prepare your data, because algorithms tend to perform better when features are on a similar scale.
+(See `smolml/preprocessing/scalers.py`)

 * **Build Your Own Neural Networks:**
     * **Activation Functions:** Non-linearities like `relu`, `sigmoid`, `softmax`, `tanh` that allow networks to learn complex patterns.
 (See `smolml/utils/activation.py`)